vseryakov/backendjs/README.md

 ## Secure Web site, backend verification
 On the backend side in your application app.js it needs more secure settings defined i.e. no html except /public will be accessible and in case of error will be redirected to the login page by the server.
-Note, in the login page `Backend.session` must be set to true for all html pages to work after login without singing every API request.
+Note, in the login page `Backendjs.session` must be set to true for all html pages to work after login without singing every API request.

 First we disable all allowed paths to the html and registration: